 Consolidated Group

-2020 2019
+2022 2021

 \$ \$

 (i) Non-interest bearing loans

 Directors, associates and employees have made loans to the Consolidated Group.
-These loans are interest free, unsecured and expire on a mutually determined date 435,944 483,741
+These loans are interest free, unsecured and expire on a mutually determined date 260,422 390,545

 (ii) Interest bearing loans

 Directors, associates and employees have made loans to the Consolidated Group.
-These loans are interest bearing, unsecured and expire 30 June 2020 - 415,961
+These loans are interest bearing, unsecured with no maturity date 309,025